-Compost can best be described as decomposed organic matter that happens to contain a wealth of nutrients.
+Compost can best be described as a decomposed organic matter that happens to contain a wealth of nutrients.
 It's the secret to a gorgeous green lawn that becomes healthy and nourished after it's laden with compost.
-In addition, compost is friendly to the environment and safer and cheaper than spreading nasty, potentially harmful chemicals across your grass.
+Also, fertilizer is friendly to the environment and safer and cheaper than spreading nasty, potentially harmful chemicals across your grass.

 Compost is sold in bags at your nursery, so you don't have to spend all the time and work collecting your own all year long for a compost bin.
 It's convenient to buy it in large bags to sprinkle where you like and have on hand whenever your soil needs instant feeding.

-There are a few tips to spreading compost properly, but the process is not difficult and worth the steps we've outlined.
+There are a few tips to spreading compost correctly, but the process is not complicated, and worth the steps we've outlined.

 First, don't use a heavy hand when adding compost to your lawn.
 You don't want to choke the grass blades or block them from essential sunlight and oxygen.
 Th experts suggest putting a layer of compost on top of an existing lawn no more than one half inch deep.